Pigeon pea: Breeding

+Pigeonpea is unique among legumes in that its flowers support both cross-pollination and self-pollination.
+The bright, nectar-rich flowers attract pollinating insects, allowing natural outcrossing, which averages about 20% but varies with location due to pollinator populations.
+This level of outcrossing can lead to genetic contamination of parental lines and complicate the selection of lines by reducing the homozygosity of progeny.
+To mitigate these effects, breeders use techniques such as enclosing flowers in muslin bags or nets to prevent insect pollination.
+However, natural outcrossing also results in genetically diverse landraces and requires two to three generations of selfing before parental lines can be used in hybridisation programmes.

+Over 50 years of pigeonpea breeding has resulted in genetic improvements, disease-resistant varieties, a reduction in crop maturity from 300 to less than 90 days, and the introduction of the first legume hybrid technology, which has increased yields by 30-50%.
+Despite these advances, yield per unit area has remained stable, with improved stability and diversification for farmers.

 John Spence, a botanist and politician from Trinidad and Tobago, developed several varieties of dwarf pigeon peas which can be harvested by machine, instead of by hand.

 Genome sequence

 The pigeon pea is the first seed legume plant to have its complete genome sequenced.
 The sequencing was first accomplished by a group of 31 Indian scientists from the Indian Council of Agricultural Research.
 It was then followed by a global research partnership, the International Initiative for Pigeon pea Genomics (IIPG), led by ICRISAT with partners such as BGI–Shenzhen (China), US research laboratories like University of Georgia, University of California-Davis, Cold Spring Harbor Laboratory, and National Centre for Genome Resources, European research institutes like the National University of Ireland Galway.
 It also received support from the CGIAR Generation Challenge Program, US National Science Foundation and in-kind contribution from the collaborating research institutes.
 It is the first time that a CGIAR-supported research center such as ICRISAT led the genome sequencing of a food crop.
 There was a controversy over this as CGIAR did not partner with a national team of scientists and broke away from the Indo American Knowledge Initiative to start their own sequencing in parallel.

 The 616 mature microRNAs and 3919 long non-codingRNAs sequences were identified in the genome of pigeon pea.